-The Law.
 The law sometimes treats Self as a measure of Sanity.
 A disappointed relative contesting a will may try to show that Uncle George was not competent to handle his affairs when he left his stake in Apple Computer to a foundation for ferrets.
-However, if George has spent years of his life supporting ferret charities, the judge might rule that although George’s passion was unusual, it did not brand him as being generally incompetent.
+However, what if George spent years of his life supporting ferret charities, and for George ferrets were the meaning of life?
+The judge might rule that although George’s passion was unusual, it did not brand him as being generally incompetent.

-Organ Transplants.
 If my heart fails and I’m the lucky recipient of the donated heart of someone whose luck did not hold, no one would consider me anyone other than myself.
 But might organs I receive from someone else take over my soul?
 Fiction has explored a variety of transplant-related themes.

 If my new body has a natural athletic talent and I became a champion golfer (something my present body cannot remotely hope for) it could change my way of life, my friends, my home and perhaps even my personality.
 Friends who preferred Art as a duffer might shake their heads and say, since Art got that scratch golfer body, he’s just not himself!

-The Research.
 Yes, this is a science blog, so let’s find the science.

 Self is a topic that has attracted both psychologists and philosophers.
 Recently psychologists Nina Strohminger and Shaun Nichols conducted a series of experiments to tease out what makes the self, Self.
 You can find a brief summary in Science, a longer one from Matt Briggs, and the complete research paper.

-In online interviews, the researchers presented 148 American men and women with a story about Jim, a man whose head is injured in a car accident, but whose life is saved by a new surgery in which the damaged parts of the brain are replaced with cryogenically stockpiled brain tissue: all the proper connections are made, and Jim’s psychological responses are tested.
+In online interviews, the researchers presented 148 American men and women with a story.
+They described Jim, a man whose head is injured in a car accident, but whose life is saved by a new surgery.
+The doctors simply replace the damaged parts of Jim’s brain with cryogenically stockpiled brain tissue.
+All the proper connections are made, and Jim’s psychological responses are tested.

-- He thinks and acts the same as before the accident
+- He thinks and acts the same as before the accident.

-- “Agnosia”: He acts the same except that he has lost his ability to recognize the objects that he sees
+- “Agnosia”: He acts the same except that he has lost his ability to recognize the objects that he sees.

-- “Apathy”: He acts the same except that he has become apathetic, has lost all his desires
+- “Apathy”: He acts the same except that he has become apathetic, has lost all his desires.

-- “Amnesia”: He acts the same except that he has lost all his memories
+- “Amnesia”: He acts the same except that he has lost all his memories.

-- “Amorality”: He acts the same except that he has lost his moral conscience; he can’t distinguish right from wrong, and has no empathy for others
+- “Amorality”: He acts the same except that he has lost his moral conscience.
+He can’t distinguish right from wrong, and has no empathy for others.

 However, the moral faculty was the overwhelming favorite in determining the self that we recognize as the true person.
 To make it clear about what is meant by morality, the descriptive terms included such positive and negative terms as: spiritual, forgiving, honest, generous; and cruel, rude, selfish, hypocritical.

 Sometimes a scientific study is a one-off: the researchers find one publishable result, rush the written paper out the door, then move on to something else.
-In this case Strohminger and Nichols deserve a gold medal for being comprehensive: they performed four additional studies with different approaches, still homing in on Self.
+In this case Strohminger and Nichols deserve a gold medal for being comprehensive.
+They performed four additional studies with different approaches, still homing in on Self.

 Consistently across all these studies, every factor with a “morality” overtone scored highest in identifying “self.”

 Why do we care about self?
 Because our human nature is both narcissistic and social: we want to know ourselves and also know each other.

 It may take a scientific bent to wonder about the “things” that make up the universe.
 But every one of us can wonder about that most awesome mystery of all, life itself.
 Each of us has a laboratory consisting of our body and our mind with which we can explore and understand self.

-We come full circle once again: we looked at suicide, the extinguishment of self, and found it to revolve around values.
+We come full circle once again.
+We looked at suicide, the extinguishment of self, and found it to revolve around values.
 And when we look the preservation and understanding of self, that too seems centered on values.

 Think of your closest friend – what is the essence of “self” for that person?
 And what is at the core of “self” for you?